ESAOpenSR/SRGAN/paper/paper.md

 ## Loss Functions

-Each loss term (see Table~\ref{tab:loss} in ~\ref{app:components}) can be weighted independently, allowing users to balance spectral accuracy and perceptual realism.
+Each loss term (see Table [@tbl-loss] in [@app-components]) can be weighted independently, allowing users to balance spectral accuracy and perceptual realism.
 Typical configurations combine L1, Perceptual, and Adversarial losses, optionally augmented by SAM and TV for multispectral consistency and smoothness.
 The overall objective is a weighted sum of these terms defined in the `Training.Losses ` section of the configuration.
-A detailed description of the internal training and validation metrics logged alongside these losses is given in ~\ref{app:metrics}.
+A detailed description of the internal training and validation metrics logged alongside these losses is given in [@app-metrics].

 # Limitations
-Super-resolution techniques, including those implemented in *Remote-Sensing-SRGAN*, can enhance apparent spatial detail but can never substitute for true high-resolution observations acquired by native sensors.
+Super-resolution techniques, including those implemented in OpenSR-SRGAN, can enhance apparent spatial detail but can never substitute for true high-resolution observations acquired by native sensors.
-While *Remote-Sensing-SRGAN* provides a stable and extensible foundation for GAN-based super-resolution in remote sensing, several limitations remain.
+While OpenSR-SRGAN provides a stable and extensible foundation for GAN-based super-resolution in remote sensing, several limitations remain.
 First, the framework focuses on the engineering and reproducibility aspects of model development rather than achieving state-of-the-art quantitative performance.
 It is therefore intended as a research and benchmarking blueprint, not as an optimized production model.
 Second, although the modular configuration system greatly simplifies experimentation, users are still responsible for ensuring proper data preprocessing, radiometric normalization, and accurate LR–HR alignment, factors that strongly influence training stability and reconstruction quality.
 Third, adversarial optimization in multispectral domains remains sensitive to dataset size and diversity; small or unbalanced datasets may still yield mode collapse or spectral inconsistencies despite the provided stabilization mechanisms.
 Finally, the current release does not include native uncertainty estimation or automatic hyperparameter tuning; these remain open areas for future extension.

 # Licensing and Availability
 `OpenSR-SRGAN` is licensed under the Apache-2.0 license, with all source code stored at [ESAOpenSR/OpenSR-SRGAN](https://github.com/ESAOpenSR/SRGAN) Github repository.
 In the spirit of open science and collaboration, we encourage feature requests and updates, bug fixes and reports, as well as general questions and concerns via direct interaction with the repository.
 A reproducible notebook is permanently hosted on [Google Colab](https://colab.research.google.com/drive/16W0FWr6py1J8P4po7JbNDMaepHUM97yL?usp=sharing).